CUB-Geomicrobiology/syllabus/README.md

 ### Individual Performance

-Individual tests, the term project, midterm as well as attendance, participation and smaller individual assignments including feedback on writing from team members will determine the individual performance grade.
+Individual preparedness tests (iRATs), the term project as well as attendance, participation and individual assignments including feedback on writing from team members will determine the individual performance grade.

 #### Term Project
-For the individual term projects, every student will choose a geomicrobiology topic of their interest and prepare a term paper (70%) based on a review of the primary scientific literature, as well as a short "Latest & Greatest" (L&G) perspective piece (30%) on a publication related to the chosen topic (either on a recently published study or a classic paper).
-The L&Gs are an opportunity to practice and hone your critical reading and writing skills in the context of learning about your topic before writing the actual term paper.
-Both the L&G and the term paper will go through a draft-feedback-revision-submission process that includes feedback from a team member.
+For the individual term projects, every student will choose a geomicrobiology topic of their interest and complete two written assignments related to the topic.

+The first will be a short "Latest & Greatest" (L&G) perspective piece (30% of the term project grade) on a publication related to the chosen topic (either on a recently published study or a classic paper).
+The L&Gs are an opportunity to practice and hone your critical reading and writing skills in the context of learning more about your topic of interest.

+The second (70% of the term project grade) will be a term paper on your topic based on a review of the primary scientific literature for students taking the undergraduate version of this course; and a short proposal based on a research question related to your topic for students taking the graduate version of this course.
+Both the L&G and the term paper/proposal will go through a draft-feedback-revision-submission process that includes feedback from one or multiple members of your team.

 Students are expected to bounce ideas on potential topics and journal articles for L&Gs off of their teammates.
 Graduate students are likely to have more experience browsing the scientific literature and are encouraged to help their teammates with the selection of suitable journal articles for their L&Gs.

+#### Bonus wikipedia article

+If you choose to do this bonus assignment, you will write and publish a geomicrobiology-related Wikipedia article.
+The topic must still be absent or incomplete (i.e. a "stub") on Wikipedia and may be related to your term project  (but does not have to be).
+In place of a Wikipedia article, you may suggest creating another shareable resource.

 ### Peer Evaluations